Who Are We?

 We drove 23,000 kilometers in that old rig.
 The trip was exhausting and exhilarating.
 We felt alive.
 The year flew by.
 Nobody missed owning a home, being weighed down by possessions, or having a permanent address.
 We enjoyed being together all day, functioning as a true team.
 We realized we didn’t want to stop traveling.
 Ever.

 See, that’s the thing.
-Once you plunge down the rabbit hole and begin living deliberately, there’s no going back.
+Once you plunge down the rabbit hole and begin living a life you enjoy, there’s no going back.

-After a year though, we had to pull the plug.
-Scout was ready for something a little slower, and Europe was expensive.
-So we came home, tossed our boxes into the car, semi-politely ignored all the naysayers, and drove ourselves to Mexico.
+After a year, we returned to beautiful Canada.
+After a long and lovely stay, we tossed our boxes into the car, semi-politely ignored all the naysayers, and drove ourselves to Mexico.

 That’s where we are now.

 Our goal for this year is language immersion for Scout.
 We want her to become fluent in two more languages, so we’ll stay in Latin America long enough for her to learn Spanish.
+She’s currently enrolled in a local Mexican school, while Mark and I are spending our days working on our business, eBook DesignWorks.
 After that, who knows.

-I’ve promised Scout that once she’s proficient in Spanish, we’ll take her to visit the Galapagos Islands.
-After that, we might explore South America.
+I’ve promised Scout that once she’s proficient in Spanish, we’ll take her to visit the Galapagos Islands, and then head to Spain to walk the Camino de Santiago together.
+Or we might explore South America.
 Or head back to SE Asia.
 Or return to Turkey.
-Or, if business is good, touch down in Europe.
+Or, if business remains good, touch down in Europe.
 (I do miss France…)